Henry Haig: Career and works

 In 1994 Haig provided the east window for St Stephen's York, replacing a window destroyed by arson in 1992.
 The design was inspired by the writing of Alcuin of York "In word and in example let thy light shine in the black dark like the morning star".
 The centre panel shows Saint Stephen's arms raised looking up to heaven and seeing the vision of Christ.
 In the top right of the window, three hunched figures represent the martyrs of every age.

 In 1995 the south aisle of St. Michael Shalbourne, Wiltshire, gained a two light window depicting St. Luke and the Blessed Virgin Mary.
 Atypical for Haig, the non-abstract, figurative, design was by another, respected, stained-glass artist, Karl Parsons, who had lived locally.

 In 1997 two lights depicting rural scenes were added to the church of St Edith, Baverstock, Wiltshire.
 Also that year Haig's arched window was installed at All Saints, Newland, 'The Cathedral of the Forest', and dedicated, in 2000, to the memory of its donor, Joan and her husband, Henry Ludlam.

 In 1998 Haig's windows were installed in the church of the Most Holy Name and St. Edward, Shaftesbury.
 Haig started work on this in 1996, working with the congregation to refine the design, drawing on the colours of the windows in Nantes Cathedral.
 He used traditional construction with lead came and French, English and German mouth-blown glass.
 Fired iron oxides and silver stain were used to produce the desired colours and effects.

-Haig's twelve windows in the church of Douai Abbey, Thatcham were blessed by Abbot Geoffrey Scott OSB on 20 November 1999.
+Haig's twelve windows in the church of Douai Abbey, Thatcham, were blessed by Abbot Geoffrey Scott OSB on 20 November 1999.

 Haig was commissioned to create a stained glass window to celebrate the millennium for St Michael & All Angels' church, Alsop-en-le-Dale, Derbyshire.
-Its theme; "I saw a new heaven and a new earth" is from Revelation 21:1.
+Its theme is "I saw a new heaven and a new earth", from the Book of Revelation.
 The Bishop of Derby dedicated the window on 30 September 2001.
 Haig also created a window for the south aisle of St Mary's Church, Fordingbridge in 2000.